Tree of Life – Introduction

-Ncazelo Ncube-Mlilo, co-developer of this narrative therapeutic approach will be coming from her home in South Africa to the UK to deliver a one day Introduction and a two day advanced training
+Ncazelo Ncube-Mlilo, co-developer of this narrative therapeutic approach will be coming from her home in South Africa to deliver a one day Introduction

 • Work with refugees and ethnic minority groups